nealcaren/a-century-of-negro-migration/progress.md

 ### 2/11
 - Rook Schrader has checked Chapter 1 for accuracy.
 - Rook Schrader corrected Chapter 2's footnote formatting, roman numeral corrections still needed.

+### 2/15
+- Rook Schrader will be correcting Chapter 3's footnote formatting and the accuracy of Chapter 2.